-- 1.1 The background to Commission's work is that Scotland, like the rest of the UK, is facing unprecedented spending pressures.
+- 1.1 The background to implementation of the Smith Commission's Proposals is that Scotland, like the rest of the UK, is facing unprecedented spending pressures.
 The constraint on resources available from the UK Government is likely to continue for some time to come.
-With an ageing population, increased demand for services in health and social care and pressure for reforms, there will undoubtedly be pressure on public bodies to identify further savings or address service delivery. - 1.2 CIPFA would therefore urge the Commission to consider the important aspect of the outcomes of policy changes resulting from the proposed new powers rather than the detail of the mechanics of how those powers will operate from a process and administrative perspective. - 1.3 We have undertaken a structured review of the content of the Scotland Bill in comparison to the proposals of the Smith Commission and we have identified financial matters which have still to be resolved. - 1.4 Overall, we have identified four key areas which we consider should be the focus of the Commission's work: - rebalancing of the relationship between the citizen and the state and moving to a more affordable 'core and options' approach; - the adjustment to block grant and the interface with the no detriment principle; - Strengthening the financial levers available to the Scottish Government.
-The proposed new powers in the bill do not extend far enough to provide the full set of fiscal levers which will be required to address the significant challenges faced over the coming years; and - Reform of the system of local taxation including widening the range of tax raising powers available to local government in Scotland. - 1.5 CIPFA would welcome the opportunity to expand upon these matters with the Commission further.
+With an ageing population, increased demand for services in health and social care and pressure for reforms, there will undoubtedly be pressure on public bodies to identify further savings or address service delivery. - 1.2 CIPFA would therefore urge the Committee to consider the important aspect of the outcomes of policy changes resulting from the proposed powers rather than the detail of the mechanics of how those powers will operate from a process and administrative perspective. - 1.3 We have undertaken a structured review of the content of the Scotland Bill in comparison to the proposals of the Smith Commission and we have identified financial matters which have still to be resolved. - 1.4 Overall, we have identified three key areas which we consider should be the focus of the Committee's work: - rebalancing of the relationship between the citizen and the state and moving to a more affordable 'core and options' approach; - the adjustment to block grant and the interface with the no detriment principle; - Strengthening the financial levers available to the Scottish Government.
+The proposed new powers in the bill do not extend far enough to provide the full set of fiscal levers which will be required to address the significant challenges faced over the coming years; and - 1.5 CIPFA would welcome the opportunity to expand upon these matters with the Committee further.